Support Brian Domi on his road to Recovery.

 A bit of background to this remarkable, warm, and kind young man: Brian grew up in Crozon, Sligo, with his parents, Brenda and Gerard, and his sister, Louise, with their close-knit extended family living nearby.
 As a child, he enjoyed playing with Lego and "The Sims" and dreamed of being an architect.
 He was also fascinated with local history and enjoyed speaking to older people, listening to their stories.
 Brian has a passion for politics and social justice, inspired by his grandfather and uncle.
 A year abroad in Barcelona during his Erasmus year ignited a love affair with the city, prompting Brian to make it his home for much of his twenties.
 He completed his master's in sociology in 2022 and was due to begin teaching it to young people in 2023.

-We want to say a huge thank you to everyone who has donated to Brian’s fund, to those who have given their time and energy in support, and to those who have organized fundraising events.
+We want to say a huge thank you to everyone who has donated to Brian’s fund, to those who have given their time and energy in support, and to those who have organized and taken part in fundraising events.
 Every cent received goes directly into the Brian Domi Trust Fund, which is a controlled fund that will be used exclusively for Brian’s rehabilitation and needs.
 We expect it will help him regain as much independence as possible.
 We can’t tell you how much it is appreciated and how much it’s a source of comfort and strength for our family.

 Organizer and beneficiary